xbach/docs/trezor-user/passwordmanager.rst

 We recommend you to back up those Dropbox files for the case you'd lose access to your Dropbox.

 All files are `encrypted using keys derived from your TREZOR <https://github.com/satoshilabs/slips/blob/master/slip-0016.md>`_.
-In no way it is possible for anyone else to access your passwords nor to make any edits!
+In no way, it is possible for anyone else to access your passwords nor to make any edits!

 Planned Improvements
 --------------------

-In the future we plan to add the Import/Export feature and a direct login to Dropbox with TREZOR.
+In the future, we plan to add the Import/Export feature and a direct login to Dropbox with TREZOR.